appiahtheresacatherine-data/sweden-employment-analysis/README.md

 ## Tools Used
 - Microsoft Excel
+- Microsoft Power BI
-- Data visualization using line charts
+- Data visualization
+- Trend analysis

 ## Visualization
-The chart below shows employment trends between 2020 and 2024.
+The chart below illustrates employment trends between Swedish-born and foreign-born individuals in Sweden from 2020 and 2024.

 ![Employment Trends](Picture2.png)

 ## Key Insight
-Employment among Swedish-born individuals remains significantly higher than among foreign-born individuals.
-However, the data indicates a gradual reduction in the employment gap between the two groups from 2020 to 2024.
+Employment among Swedish-born individuals remains constantly higher than among foreign-born individuals.
+However, the data shows a gradual reduction in the employment gap between the two groups from 2020 to 2024.
 This trend suggests a modest improvement in labour market integration for foreign-born individuals in Sweden during the observed period.

 Source: Statistics Sweden (SCB), Labour Market Statistics.